• Skip to primary navigation

 Closeup of a bite of waffle and a strawberry slice on a fork.

-Once you have the oat flour, you dump all dry ingredients into a bowl together and stir.
-Then dump in the wet ingredients and fold to mix together.
-The trick with oat flour is letting the mixture sit for 7-8 minutes to absorb the liquid.
-Don’t let it sit longer than 10 minutes though or it may get too thick.
-Remember that the batter will continue to ‘sit’ as you make batches of waffles and you don’t want your last waffle to be un-pourable.
+The trick with oat flour waffles is letting the mixture sit for 7-8 minutes to absorb the liquid.
+Don’t let it sit longer than 10 minutes though or it may get too thick by the time you make it to pouring the last waffle.

 The batter will be thicker than your standard waffle batter and you don’t need to add extra liquid.
 If it gets too thick to pour at the end though, you can add a *tiny* splash of water or almond milk to thin it out just enough to pour.